COMBINE-lab/simpleaf/docs/source/workflow-patch.rst

 simpleaf workflow patch
 =======================

-``simpleaf workflow patch`` allow "patching" ``simpleaf`` workflows.
-Specifically, it allows one to patch either a workflow template prior to instantiation (and therefore, to patch the values of variables in the workflow that may affect large parts of the configuration) or a workflow manifest (where patching only directly affects the specific fields being replaced).
+The ``simpleaf workflow patch`` command allow "patching" ``simpleaf`` workflows.
+Specifically, it allows one to patch either a *workflow template* prior to instantiation (and therefore, to patch the values of variables in the workflow that may affect large parts of the configuration) or a *workflow manifest* (where patching only directly affects the specific fields being replaced).
+Here, the act of patching refers to the replacement of one or more fields in the template or manifest with alternative values drawn from a parameter table (e.g. a "sample sheet").

 The patch command is useful when you wish to use the "skeleton" of a workflow (e.g. a template with many of the variables set), but you wish to parameterize other fields over some set of different options.

 Concretely, for example, you may have many gene 10x chromium v3 samples, all of which you wish to process with the same workflow, but providing different reads as input and different output locations for the workflow output.
 The ``patch`` command makes this easy to accomplish.

-When operating on a template, the patch command takes as input a workflow template (which can be uninstantiated or partially filled in) via the ``--template`` parameter, as well as a parameter table as a ``;`` separated CSV file via the ``--patch`` parameter.
-For each (non-header) row in the
+When operating on a template, the patch command takes as input a workflow template (which can be uninstantiated or partially filled in) via the ``--template`` parameter, as well as a parameter table as a ``;`` separated CSV file via the ``--patch`` parameter (see details on the format `below <#patch-file>`_).
-CSV file, it will patch the template with parameters provided in this row, instantiate a new manifest from this template (*after* replacement), and write the instantiated manifest out to a ``JSON`` file.
+For each (non-header) row in the CSV file, it will patch the template with parameters provided in this row, instantiate a new manifest from this template (*after* replacement), and write the instantiated manifest out to a ``JSON`` file.

 When operating on a manifest, the patch command takes as input a manifest files via the ``--manifest``